poleomanta/TRAlNS/README.md

 We use Svelte+TS

 ### Backend
-Python with common OSM libraries (OSMPythonTools, OSMnx) and OpenRouteService.
+Python with common libraries (OSMPythonTools, OSMnx) to query Overpass and Nominatim.
+ALso, OpenRouteService for routing.

 ## Installation